pelson/pelson.github.io/content/heroku_fuse_mount.md

 It may be as I feared: Heroku doesn't currently support FUSE mounts.

-In order to get one final datapoint, I put together the equivalent Dockerfile for ubuntu rather than alpine.
+In order to get one final datapoint, I put together the equivalent Dockerfile for Ubuntu rather than alpine.
 Unfortunately the results are the same.